mirukuz/gatsby-starter-netlify-cms/src/pages/services/index.md

 banner: /img/sydney-gradiant.png
 title: Services introduction
 ---
-### Full Buyers Agent Service(one-stop)
+We are delighted to offer you our one-stop full buyer agent service.
+Our goal is to help you find the perfect property that meets your needs and suits your budget.

-By giving you the best suburbs base on your borrowing capacity, we use the system we called funnel system to able to filter down from 15K+ suburbs across Australia to the Top 3-5 suburbs.
-So, you can get into the right direction to avoid unnecessary mistakes.
-Give you general info of suburbs, such as what type of houses need to avoid, what type of location in that suburb you should look for…etc
+Our team uses a unique system called the funnel system to narrow down the overwhelming options of 15K+ suburbs across Australia to the Top 3-5 suburbs that match your borrowing capacity.
+This ensures that you are on the right track from the start and avoid any unnecessary mistakes.
+We will provide you with essential information about suburbs, including what type of houses to avoid, and what location in the suburb you should look for.

-From start to finish!!
-We do all the hard work for you, so you can sit back and relax.
-After signed the service agreement, that’s what it happens next:
+We understand that property hunting can be stressful, so we take care of all the hard work for you, leaving you to sit back and relax.
+Once you sign our service agreement, the following stages will take place:

-Stage1-Finding out your borrowing from quality broker.
-Stage2-Suburbs selections
-Stage3-Targeting right properties, and inspection.
+**Stage 1:** We will connect you with a quality broker to determine your borrowing capacity.

+**Stage 2:** Our team will help you select the most suitable suburbs.

+**Stage 3:** We will target the right properties and arrange inspections.

+**Stage 4:** Our team will negotiate and make offers on your behalf.

-Stage4-Negotiate, put the offers, if offer accepted then goes to Stage5-exchage contract for sale, and wait for settlement, in the meaning time will organize B&P inspection.
+**Stage 5:** If your offer is accepted, we will exchange the contract for sale, and you can start preparing for settlement.
+Meanwhile, we will organize a Building and Pest inspection.

-Final stage-hand over keys and start enjoying passive income and grow wealth.
+Final stage: Once settlement is complete, we will hand over the keys, and you can start enjoying the passive income and grow your wealth.

-Note: We will provide all team members you need, so there are no hassles you need to worry about.
+We take pride in providing you with a hassle-free experience.
+Our team consists of all the members you need to make the process smooth and efficient.
+We are always here to assist you, and we look forward to being a part of your property journey.